RESCHEDULED: Locked Out | Refuge and Asylum Roundtable Discussion

 We’ll talk particularly about housing, as well as access to healthcare and welfare, and address some of the underlying structural conditions exacerbated by the current situation.
 We’ll also look to touch on media representation of migration, the ever-present threat from the far-right, and the wider border politics that have shaped migration discourses across Europe.

-Book a free ticket to join us via Zoom or watch the livestream on Facebook.
+Register here to join us via Zoom or watch the livestream on Facebook.

 Pinar Aksu is an activist and a Development Officer at Maryhill Integration Network, a charity bringing refugee, migrant and local communities together through art, social and educational groups.
 Pinar has been campaigning to raise awareness of the issue’s asylum seekers and refugees face and is involved with anti-racism movements.